tgollogly/portfolio/README.md

 thermal-compare.html  Live demo + case study
 beneish.html          Live demo + case study
 bundlebuilder.html    Live demo + case study
-_worker.js            Serverless backend serving the site + AI endpoint (/api) config.js             Points the frontend at the AI backend AI-SETUP.md           How to switch on the AI features
+server.js             Serverless backend: serves the site + AI endpoint (/api) config.js             Points the frontend at the AI backend (/api) wrangler.toml         Cloudflare deployment config (runs server.js as the Worker) .assetsignore         Keeps backend/config files from being served as public assets AI-SETUP.md           How to switch on the AI features LICENSE               MIT licence
 ```

 ## Running the AI features

-The chatbot and ATS Matcher call a small serverless backend that holds a Google Gemini
+The chatbot and ATS Matcher call a small serverless backend (`server.js`) that holds a
-API key.
-The key is **never** committed to this repo — it's stored as an encrypted
+Google Gemini API key.
+The key is **never** committed to this repo — it's stored as an
-secret in the hosting platform.
+encrypted secret in the hosting platform (Cloudflare).
 See `AI-SETUP.md` for setup.

 ## Notes